 - 1. The District and the Association agree to furnish to each other information in response to specific requests or concerns including but not limited to: - a) Proposed budgets, enrollment, and staffing data. - b) District-assigned specialists. - c) Annual financial reports and audits. - d) Agenda and minutes of Board meetings. - e) Census data as available. - f) Group teacher health insurance premiums and experience figures. - g) And such other information that will assist the informed and constructive creation and management of programs on behalf of the teachers and their students. - h) Information which may be necessary for the Association to process any grievance or complaint. - 2.
-In addition, the District will provide the Association, on a regular basis: - a) Any changes to Board Policies or Administrative Procedures. - b) Copies of agenda, minutes, and proceedings of all regular or special meetings of the Board, except those held in executive session. - c) Two current and revised copies of Board Policy and Administrative Procedure books. - 3.
+In addition, the District will provide the Association, on a regular basis, with any documents that are not already made available via the district website, such as Board Policies; Administrative Procedures; Board agendas, minutes, and proceedings of meetings, except those held in executive session. - 3.
 The District will allow use of duplication facilities and provide materials which will allow the Association to make up to ten copies of a particular document. - 4.
-The District will provide, at District expense, on compact disk (CD), each teacher a copy of the policies and procedures, for which they are contractually responsible. - a) The CD cover will clearly identify: - 1. the District and the Association, - 2. the name of the employee group, and - 3. the time period of the negotiated agreement. - a.
-The CD will be readable on both a PC and a Mac (i.e., a hybrid disk). - b.
-The CD will contain: - 1.
-A suitable version of Adobe's Acrobat reader for the Mac and the PC.

-- 2. The policies and procedures, for which they are contractually responsible, for each employee group represented by the Association in PDF format. - b) In addition, each school or main administrative department will provide a copy of operational procedures and policies unique to that office or building for the personal use of each licensed person assigned to that office or building.
+The District will provide via the District website a copy of the policies and procedures for which teachers are contractually responsible. - a) In addition, each school or main administrative department will provide a copy of operational procedures and policies unique to that office or building for the personal use of each licensed person assigned to that office or building.
 A copy of the personnel policies and procedures which are unique to teachers and affect teacher load or compensation will be given to each teacher on a school-year to school-year basis.
-These copies remain the property of the school, and will be updated annually by the respective department or building. - c) The District will provide the CCEA with one hundred fifty (150) printed copies of the Teacher agreement and twenty-five (25) printed copies each of the Nurse and Mental Health team agreements.
-In addition, each building will receive and make available to members at least one printed copy of the Teacher agreement.
-If the building/facility has more than thirty (30) members of the bargaining unit, the building will receive an additional copy for each thirty (30) bargaining unit members or major portion.
-(E.g., a building with twenty-nine (29) members would receive one copy; a building with one hundred sixty-three (163) members would receive five (5) copies.) - d) Using "First Class" within five (5) work days of Board approval or District enactment, the District will distribute changes in policies or procedures in PDF format to licensed personnel who will be affected by the changes or who must implement these changes. - 5.
-Orientation sessions will be provided in each department or school once each year to review policies and procedures assigned licensed personnel.
-In addition, special orientation times will be provided for new licensed personnel to cover in detail the policies, procedures, privileges, and benefits of the Cherry Creek School District. - C. Whenever any representative of the Association is required to participate during working hours in negotiations, grievance proceedings, conferences or meetings, that representative will suffer no loss of pay. - D. Orientation programs for new teachers may be co-sponsored by the Board and the Association with the Association obligated to assume only such costs as may be mutually agreed upon during the planning for such programs.
+These copies remain the property of the school, and will be updated annually by the respective department or building. - b) The District will provide the CCEA with a mutually-agreed upon number of printed copies of the Teacher and SSP agreements. - C. Whenever any representative of the Association is required to participate during working hours in negotiations, grievance proceedings, conferences or meetings, that representative will suffer no loss of pay. - D. Orientation programs for new teachers may be co-sponsored by the Board and the Association with the Association obligated to assume only such costs as may be mutually agreed upon during the planning for such programs.
 To the extent prohibited by law, the Board will not be expected to assume the cost of purely social events conducted as part of such orientation programs, nor will the Association be expected to assume the cost of speakers, consultants and services normally considered an appropriate professional in-service training activity of a Board.
 Duties and responsibilities of teachers involving student supervision outside of regular class work will be clearly explained as a part of the regular orientation program